BrianCArnold/SwarmPortal/SwarmPortal.React/README.md

 # Swarm Portal

-This is a React re-implementation of the Angular project in SwarmPortal.FrontEnd.
+This is a React re-implementation of the Angular project in SwarmPortal.Angular.
 It should have complete feature parity, and near identical appearance.

 ## Available Scripts